 Their 86 wins in 2019 were due in large part to a strong season at the plate for much of the team.
 New York ended the season 11th in home runs (242), 12th in RBIs (767) and 13th in runs scored (791).
 Peter Alonso led the charge, hitting .260 with 120 RBIs and a whopping 53 HRs, setting a new MLB record for rookies.
 New York will also enjoy having Yoenis Cespedes back who, after injuring his ankle in late May 2019, missed the entire 162-game season.
 It’s worth noting that not only was Cespedes already on the IL, but that he broke his ankle while involved in a violent encounter with a wild boar at his Port St. Lucie ranch.
 Can’t make this stuff up.
 The Mets did luck out in the financial department at least after Cespedes agreed to a massive pay cut due to the fact that he just can’t stay healthy.
 But all joking aside, if Cespedes had even played just the 2nd half of last year, the Mets could have made a legit run at a Wild Card berth.

-The Mets not only enjoy a talented batting order but also boast one of the best pitching staffs in all of baseball.
+As we countdown to the MLB season opening day, the Mets not only enjoy a talented batting order but also boast one of the best pitching staffs in all of baseball.
 Their most potent weapon, Jacob deGrom, is pitching like an all-time great at just 31 years of age.
 He has won back to back Cy Young Awards, one of only 11 players to do so with all the other eligible players HOF inductees aside from Roger Clemens.
 Noah Syndergaard is up next in the rotation, and despite struggling a bit in 2019, can be a perennial All-Star in this league if he can shrug off his rocky season.
 Rounding out the rotation are strong contributors Marcus Stroman (2017 WBC MVP), Rick Porcello (2016 Cy Young Award) and Michael Wacha (2013 NLCS MVP).

 Their bullpen also saw significant upgrades after signing Dellin Betances and Brad Branch to bolster an already talented group.
 If Syndergaard and Edwin Diaz can rebound from shaky seasons, this could be the pitching staff to beat in 2020.